 Guess what…not every moment running feels good.
 There are many moments where you’re in agony because your body and mind are just ready to quit.
 It’s what happens when faced with those moments that determines if you’re positive or not.

 When looking into the darkness and feeling the burn in your gut, are you crumbling and giving up?
-Or is your inner tigress roaring with satisfaction because she knows how damn good it’s gonna feel to burst through the darkness into the light on the other side?
+Or are you roaring with satisfaction because you knows how good it’s gonna feel to burst through the darkness into the light on the other side?

 Smiling through the pain, and maintaining a positive voice will serve you well in those moments of vulnerability.